ChrstphrHll/npc_gen/students/Levi Kicklighter.md

 ---
 # Levi Kicklighter
 ### Description
-- Goliath Paladin from Beleriand
+- Goliath Paladin from Chillwild Peaks
 - 1st year Exploration student in Elkenval
 - short straight strawberry blond hair that's plain, Pale Gray eyes, and Fair skin
 - Is Hearty and Airy, and has Compassion as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes